-With Group Election of Officers meetings looming, I thought I would try my hand at a blog about why you should put your hand up for a position on the Group Management Team (GMT).
+Group Election of Officers meetings are coming around again so I have re-published my blog about why you should put your hand up for a position on the Group Management Team (GMT).

 Unfortunately, many groups run with a bare minimum of GMT members where only a few do all the work to keep the group functioning and delivering meetings and events for all its members.
 Eventually, this can be exhausting.
 There is some truth in the old adage that many hands make light work and the more people on the GMT, the less work that needs to be done by any one individual.
 This is especially helpful when we are all working in a voluntary capacity and most of us are already in very demanding jobs.